EndPointCorp/end-point-blog/2024/06/docker-nginx-acme.md

 ```
 ![A browser showing Let's Encrypt cert](/blog/2024/06/docker-nginx-acme/browser.webp)

-### 6. Certificate Renewal Mechanism
+### 7. Certificate Renewal Mechanism
 The certificate will be automatically renewed by the cron job installed by acme.sh.
+This ensures that the renewal process runs regularly and without manual intervention.
 You can verify the cron job by running the following command `crontab -l`
 ```plain
 [jeffry@docker ~]$ crontab -l
 13 7 * * * "/home/jeffry/.acme.sh"/acme.sh --cron --home "/home/jeffry/.acme.sh" > /dev/null
 ```

-This ensures that the renewal process runs regularly and without manual intervention.
+Setting up Let's Encrypt SSL certificates for Nginx in a Docker environment using acme.sh is an easy process that enhances the security of your web applications.
+By leveraging acme.sh, you automate the certificate issuance and renewal process, ensuring your sites remain secure without manual intervention.
+Following the steps outlined in this tutorial, you now have a robust setup where Nginx serves your applications over HTTPS, backed by trusted SSL certificates from Let's Encrypt.
 Thank you for following this tutorial.
 Have a great day!